Medical care for Guinea’s poorGuinea, Conakry

 The largest health care center in the country.

 It has sixty employees and 4 Fidesco volunteers.
-In 2012, over 100,000 people received care and medicine.
-The price, at $ 1.30 for the consultation, all included, is accessible even to the poorest.
-1752 babies were delivered.
+Every year, over 100,000 people receive care and medicine.
+The price, at $1.30 for the consultation, all included, is accessible even to the poorest.